UniCredit to boost board's diversity, technology skills | MarketScreener

 The bank is in the midst of a leadership change after Chief Executive Jean Pierre Mustier fell out with the board over strategy and stepped down last month, to be replaced in April by Andrea Orcel, the former head of investment banking at Swiss bank UBS.

-In addition to Gadhia, a prominent figure in Britain's financial industry, UniCredit's outgoing board has put forward as new director Jeffrey Hedberg, a telecoms expert currently at the helm of Wind Tre.
+In addition to Gadhia, a prominent figure in Britain's financial industry, UniCredit's outgoing board has put forward as new director Jeffrey Hedberg, a telecoms expert currently at the helm of phone group Wind Tre.

 New entries also include Allianz director Renate Wagner and Luca Molinari who is in charge of financial services at Abu Dhabi-based investment firm Mubadala, a UniCredit investor.